Does Medicare Cover Home Health Care for Dementia?

 • Help plan for the future

-As with all home health episodes, our teams will encourage the patient to articulate their goals of managing their disease.
-How can they continue to live independently, stay out of the hospital, remain physically active and practice mental stimulation?
+As with all home health care, our teams will encourage the patient to describe their goals of managing their condition.
+These goals may include living independently, avoiding hospitalizations, staying physically active, and engaging in activities that support mental stimulation.

 Physical therapists support patients in developing exercise regimens that improve mental health while occupational therapists implement healthy routines and coping strategies to manage symptoms and medication adherence.

-Speech therapists address language and communication disorders that can co-occur with dementia.
+Speech therapists help manage language and communication disorders that often occur alongside dementia.
 Specifically, they can help with patients who experience aphasia, or difficulty expressing and understanding language.
-Speech therapists devise activities and exercises to improve language skills while working with the patient and caregiver on alternative communication methods, including everything from simple picture books to advanced augmentative and alternative communication devices.
+Speech therapists devise activities and exercises to improve language skills while working with the patient and caregiver on alternative communication methods, including everything from simple picture books to advanced augmentative and alternative communication (AAC) devices.

 Caregiver Empowerment